scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   * For empty package, `_empty_`.
   * For package object, `package`.
   * For constructor, `<init>`.
-  * For anonymous definition, implementation-dependent unique name.
+  * For anonymous definition, implementation-dependent name.
   * For other definition, the name of the binding introduced by the definition [\[70\]][70].
 If the name is not a Java identifier [\[22\]][22], it is wrapped in backticks.